-The light aids in their search for food, while the warmth keeps them warm at night.
+The light aids their food search, while the warmth keeps them warm at night.

-During the day, when there is no artificial lighting, they may easily navigate to distant heat sources.
+During the day, they may easily navigate to distant heat sources when there is no artificial lighting.

-Lights, on the other hand, might confuse mosquitos and alter their sense of direction at night.
-As a result, they gravitate toward the light sources.
+On the other hand, lights might confuse mosquitos and alter their sense of direction at night.
+As a result, they gravitate toward light sources.
 This explains why mosquito swarms often congregate close together around the same light at night but not during the day.

 Is Blue Light Attractive to Mosquitoes?

 One of the colors that attract mosquitoes is the blue light spectrum.
-When selecting a blood meal source, however, it is not their only color choice.
+However, it is not their only color choice when selecting a blood meal source.